Sep 29, 2022 • 5 min read

 For complex websites, we would recommend you look into other Content Management System options available in the market.

 If you have heard of WordPress, chances are you may have heard of Weebly as well.
 It is a user-friendly Content Management System that helps you launch a great website within minutes using the drag and drop functionality.
-You can add and delete elements according to your preference. there.
+You can add and delete elements according to your preference.

 Although it is free to use but to upgrade your plans and templates, you need to opt-in for paid plans.